Microhap/DADA2-SE/README.md

 | mh13KK_213  | 195            | CTTCAGTTGTCAAGGTATTGGGTACAGGGGTCAGAAAGAAACATGACTCCATGGACCACTGCTTGGCCCAAGACCAGATGTCAAAACCACAGAGCCCTGCTGTAGAGCATTACAAATGTATTCCACCAAATGTTGGGATGCATCCTAGACCTGTGCTGACCAGCAGTCCCCAGCTGTGAGGAGAAGCCCGCCATT | 2133          | 0    |

-It can be directly used as input for [**Visual Microhap**](http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling of microhaplotype.
+It can be directly used as input for [Visual Microhap](http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling of microhaplotype.

 <br>

 ## Citation
-If you use this script in your research, please cite the following paper:
+If you use this script in your research, please cite the following journal: